 When the microcontroller enters the Sleep Mode, the system clock is switched off to stop microcontroller activity and to conserve power.
 However, in many microcontroller applications it may be necessary to keep the internal timers operational even when the microcontroller is in the Power-down Mode.
 To do this, another clock, independent of the system clock, must be provided.
 To do this a configuration option exists to allow a high speed oscillator to be used in conjunction with a a low speed oscillator, known as the LXT oscillator.
 The LXT oscillator is implemented using a 32768Hz crystal connected to pins OSC1/OSC2.
 However, for some crystals, to ensure oscillation and accurate frequency generation, it is necessary to add two small value external capacitors, C1 and C2.
-The exact values of C1 and C2 should be selected in consultation with the crystal or parasitic capacitance of around 7pF.
+The exact values of C1 and

-resonator manufacturer's specification.
-The external parallel feedback resistor, R{P} , is required.
+C2 should be selected in consultation with the crystal or resonator manufacturer's specification.
+The external parallel feedback resistor, $R{P}$ , is required.
 For the device the LXT oscillator must be used together with the HIRC oscillator.

 LXT Oscillator C1 and C2 Values

 Crystal Frequency C1 C2

 32768 Hz 8pF 10pF

-Note: ote: 1.
+Note: 1.
 C1 and C2 values are for guidance only.

-2. R_P =5M~10M Ω is recommended.
+2. $R_P=5M\sim10M\Omega$ is recommended.